hynek/environ-config/.github/CONTRIBUTING.md

 layout python python$(cat .python-version)
 ```

-[Create a fork](https://github.com/hynek/environ-config/fork) of the *structlog* repository and clone it:
+[Create a fork](https://github.com/hynek/environ-config/fork) of the repository and clone it:

 ```console
 $ git clone git@github.com:YOU/environ-config.git